 The inclusion of intellectual property rights in an organization is found to encourage the research and development department to advance more innovations.
 This is because the rights provide the investors with adequate financial incentives innovate.
 The financial incentives include protection of the investors’ rights to control and make decisions on who is officiated to use the invention and how those inventions are to be used.
 This essay introduces the intellectual property law on the developing of the intellectual property for Greentech Ltd. The essay will outline how best the various intellectual properties it owns can be managed and used for future innovation.
 The essay will mostly focus on the management of low-carbon technology.
-The examples of the intellectual property include trademarks, patents, copyrights, and licenses.
-The Greentech Company has adopted all the types of intellectual properties.
+Examples of intellectual property include trademarks, patents, copyrights, and licenses.
+The Greentech Company has adopted all types of intellectual properties.

 Intellectual Property Portfolio

-The intention of the managing director is to engage the management in the development of a strategy that will lead the company to maximizing the outputs obtained from the Research Division.
+The intention of the managing director is to engage the management in the development of a strategy that will lead the company to maximize the outputs obtained from the Research Division.
 The Research Division is currently employing around 30 research scientists to work on a number of projects.
 The strategy is also meant to enable the company to acquire the stakes in the outputs of the research and the ideas of investors.
 This approach will facilitate a faster entry of the new ideas into the target market.
 The company has a number of intellectual properties ranging from licenses, copyrights, trademarks, and literature to patents and high skilled research staff.
-The literatures are mostly protected by patents, which give the company the rights to control its usage.
+The literature is mostly protected by patents, which give the company the rights to control its usage.
 The technologies and brands are mainly protected through copyrights, trademarks, and licenses.
-The whole idea of protecting intellectual property is to help encourage innovation on the part of the company in terms of its products and services and to prevent the competitor companies from taking over or stealing the ideas (Scudder 2011).
+The whole idea of protecting intellectual property is to help encourage innovation on the part of the company in terms of its products and services and to prevent the competitor companies from taking over or stealing the ideas.

 Management of the Patent

-The Greentech Ltd has a number of patents.
+Greentech Ltd has a number of patents.
 The company currently holds a total of 10 patents that were granted between the years 2000 and 2011.
 The intention of the company is to patent the outputs both in the areas where they have yielded strong returns and where they have turned out not to do so well.
 The company has also developed a market leading technology, but it has halted due to lack of capital to fund the technology.
 The company has also failed to patent that technology.
 A number of patent strategies have been put forth so that the patents can be managed and protected.
-Those strategies mostly apply to the literature-based innovation (Leonardo 2011).
+Those strategies mostly apply to literature-based innovation.

 The first strategy of managing the patents is the ad hoc strategy, which is mostly used when the resources are limited or scarce.
 The protection applies to only special applications or innovations.
 The cost of this kind of protection is low and it allows for many other possibilities to be explored.
 It is also most applicable to the not so developed companies.
 The other strategy used is the sniper strategy.
 This involves the covering of the original or the parent technology and disregarding the protection of any modifications or improvements done to the core technology.
-This strategy is disadvantageous where the core technology is reported obsolete or invalid and the modification can be done by any other competitor without breaching any law (Mark 2013).
+This strategy is disadvantageous where the core technology is reported obsolete or invalid and the modification can be done by any other competitor without breaching any law.

 The last strategy that can be used in the management of a patent is the scarecrow.
 The idea here is to scare the competitors from using the idea patented.
 The owner, however, is likely not to have any intentions to enforce the rights of that patent.
 The insinuation is to keep the competitors away from the area he or she has protected.
-This strategy is more common to those industries that are frequently faced with patent disputes (Mark 2013).
+This strategy is more common to those industries that are frequently faced with patent disputes.

 Based on the knowledge of all these strategies, the Greentech could use the blanketing and flooding strategy to patent the technologies that it has developed but has not yet completed it.
 This implies that the technology is a step-by-step process and will be completed at a further date.
 This will protect the ideas from being taken by a competitor, who may want to complete it faster and generate benefits.
 The company should use the sniper strategy to patent the outputs.
-This is because the outputs could be improved or modified any time in the future and it would be costly to keep on patenting the modifications made (Leonardo 2011).
+This is because the outputs could be improved or modified any time in the future and it would be costly to keep on patenting the modifications made.

 Management of Licenses

 Greentech Ltd has also taken key steps in protecting its technologies.
 Some of the generic licenses that are used include the exclusive license, where the only licensee is given the licensed rights.
 This could include using the trademarks in different geographical areas.
 Another type of license is the non-exclusive license, where the rights granted to a given licensee may be spread to other parties; for instance, a software product could be licensed to a given company, but used by other competitors.
-The other type of the license is the patent license.
-Here, the owner of the patent is granted the legal right to control or authorize the use or sale or manufacture or import of a service or product that is related to the protected item (Leonardo 2011).
+The other type of license is the patent license.
+Here, the owner of the patent is granted the legal right to control or authorize the use or sale or manufacture or import of a service or product that is related to the protected item.

 Intellectual Property Portfolio Management